Inserting one edge into a simple drawing is hard: Introduction

 The problem of inserting an edge (or multiple edges or a star) into a planar graph has been extensively studied in the contexts of determining the crossing number of the resulting graph~\cite{AddingOneEdge_Cabello_2013,crossingnumbercubic_Riskin_1996} and of finding a drawing of the resulting graph in which the original planar graph is drawn crossing-free and the drawing of the resulting graph has as few crossings as possible~\cite{DBLP:conf/soda/ChimaniGMW09,DBLP:conf/compgeom/ChimaniH16,InsertingEdgePlanar_Gutwenger_2005,DBLP:conf/gd/RadermacherR18}.
 In relation to our work, a main difference is that we consider inserting edges into some given non-plane drawing of a graph.

 Furthermore, the question considered in this paper is strongly related to work on extending partial representations of graphs.
 Here, we are usually given a representation of a part of the graph $G$ and are asked to extend it into a full representation of $G$ such that the partial representation is a sub-representation of the full one.
 Recent years have seen a plethora of results in this topic.
 For plane drawings Angelini et al.~\cite{DBLP:journals/talg/AngeliniBFJKPR15} showed that the problem can be solved in linear time, while Patrignani already proved earlier that the problem is \NP-complete for plane straight-line drawings~\cite{ext_straight_06}.
 For level and upward planar graph drawings the problem was shown to be \NP-complete~\cite{PartialConstrainedLevel_Brueckner_2017,lozzo_compgeo_2020}.
-In contrast, when the initial plane drawing consists of a plane cycle the problem can be solved in polynomial time if the remaining graph is to be drawn inside~\cite{cegl-dgpwpofpa-12} or outisde~\cite{ExtendingConvexPartial_Mchedlidze_2015} the cycle.
-Moreover, Chan et al.~\cite{cfglms-dpespg-15} showed that if the new edges can be drawn as polylines and a plane extension exists, then there exists one using only a linear number of bends.
+However, under certain restrictions on the graph and the drawing, the extension problems become tractable~\cite{PartialConstrainedLevel_Brueckner_2017,cegl-dgpwpofpa-12,lozzo_compgeo_2020,ExtendingConvexPartial_Mchedlidze_2015}.
 Very recently, also orthogonal drawings have been considered~\cite{angeliniExtendingPartialOrthogonal2020}.
-Furthermore, extending a disk-contact representation of a planar graph is \NP-hard ~\cite{ContactRepresentationsPlanar_Chaplick_2014}.
-Several graph classes defined by intersection or visibility have been studied.
-Polynomial algorithms where given for extending representations of interval~\cite{ExtendingPartialRepresentations_Klavik_2017a,ExtendingPartialRepresentations_Klavik_2017}, function and permutation~\cite{ExtendingPartialRepresentations_Klavik_2012}, as well as circle graphs~\cite{Extendingpartialrepresentations_Chaplick_2019}.
-In contrast, the problem was shown to be \NP-complete for partial representations of chordal graphs~\cite{Extendingpartialrepresentations_Klavik_2015} and bar visibility representations~\cite{Chaplick2018}.
+Extension of other graph respresentations have been studied for several graph classes defined by intersection or visibility of geometric objects~\cite{ContactRepresentationsPlanar_Chaplick_2014,Extendingpartialrepresentations_Chaplick_2019,Chaplick2018,ExtendingPartialRepresentations_Klavik_2012,ExtendingPartialRepresentations_Klavik_2017a,Extendingpartialrepresentations_Klavik_2015,ExtendingPartialRepresentations_Klavik_2017}.
 Very recently, the extension problem was also considered for 1-plane drawings through the lens of parameterized complexity~\cite{eiben_mfcs_2020,eiben_icalp_2020}.

 A similar extension problem was studied when the graph class considered are trees.
 Here, we are also given a point-set $P$ and ask if the given drawing can be extended using only points in $P$ for vertex positions.
 Di Giacomo et al.~\cite{giacomo_trees_09} showed that this problem is polynomial time solvable if bends are allowed.
 Similarly to the case of planar graphs, Bagheri and Razzazi~\cite{Planarstraightline_Bagheri_2010} showed that the problem is \NP-complete when we require the extended drawings to be straight-line.